Oliver2552/AwakeDrowsy/README.md

 ## Future Developments

-While both models are usable and working, their is still much to explore and develop - To begin, more images (diverse range) will be added.
+While both models are usable and working, there is still much to explore and develop - To begin, more images (diverse range) will be added.
 Both implementations could do with further parameter tweaking especially the image classification model where architecture and hyper-parameter tweaking proved to be quite time-consuming and requires continual iteration in order to hone-in.

 NOTE: Both models were trained locally and without a GPU - more performant hardware is expected and thus faster iteration/development.
 Stay tuned.